cmahnke/ric-unknownartist/content/about/index.md

 *   More on Fritz Neumann
 *   Contact known art dealers, manufacturers of works related to Ric and Fritz Neumann
-*   Contact the owner of the [Linosaurus blog](http://gerrie-thefriendlyghost.blogspot.com) on Hermann Fritz Neumann
 *   Integrate the findings of [Mark Strong](/post/mystery-solved)

 ## Acknowledgements